mielikai/Imperium-Romanum/README.md

 - 398-403: Current year and season
 - 405-419: Print row Z of the map revealing German troops
 - 420-429: Print a German troop (1-9) or land (G)
 - 430-441: German troops with a strength of M at A,B have a combat with a Roman legion with a strength of N at A1,B1.
-Used by both the Romans (line 140) and the Germans (line 210).
+Subroutine is used by both the Romans (line 140) and the Germans (line 210).
 When the troops are completely wiped out "RETREATS" message is printed and the number of captures officers in a battle is increased.
 Why ABS() in captured officers calculation?
 Should the number of troops be updated if they are "SURROUNDED"?
 - 442-451: Print a Roman legion (1-9,L)
 - 452-454: Germans use a bridge if there's empty land on the south, south-west or south-east of it.